 There are two ways to turn off the speed control:

-- Depress the brake pedal or the clutch pedal (if equipped).
+- Depress the brake pedal.
 This will not erase your vehicle's previously set speed. - Press the speed control OFF control.

 Note: When you turn off the speed control or the ignition, your speed control set speed memory is erased.